 A full-time working week usually comprises of eight sessions, which equates to four days.
 A typical day in the practice normally starts at around 8am when you’ll check paperwork before seeing patients.
 You’ll spend time with a mix of patients with a variety of health needs until late morning, either face-to-face or through a phone consultation.
-At the end of morning surgery, some GPs see extra patients who need to be seen urgently.
+At the end of morning surgery, some GPs see extra patients for urgent appointments.

 Medical education is great for GPs who want a flexible career.
 It helps to keep things interesting and maintains curiosity as well as a chance to apply your knowledge and use your skills, in a different way.
 All medical students, doctors and the wider multi professional team will have benefited from the input of GP supervisors and educators – are you ready to train, inspire and motivate others too?

 Listen to Dr Tariq Hussain (Patch Associate GP Dean for North and West Kent) talk to Dr Cathy O'Leary about the GP Educator Pathway for ideas.

 Please see our mentoring pages for more information about becoming a mentor.

 The Local Medical Committee (LMC) is an elected body established through statute, which represents the interests of local NHS GPs and their teams.
 Londonwide, LMCs is the umbrella body for 28 local medical committees across the capital, of which our 5 boroughs are represented.

 There are local LMC meetings.
 Please see further information on the NCL ICB GP website LMC - North Central London GP Website (icb.nhs.uk).

 In 2009, the GMC introduced licenses for practising doctors in the UK.
 Since 2012, these licenses must be renewed every five years through revalidation.